mlagnado/ASTR400BHomework/README.md

 # ASTR400BHomework
 This Repo is fro the class Astronomy 400B.
-Homework for this class will be upploaded to thie Repo.
+Homework and assignments for this class will be uploaded to this Repo.